linkdew/distributed-systems-lab/README.md

 - service for posts
 - service for rating (calculation)

-user build.sh script to build the project
+use build.sh script to build the project

+h2 in-memory db used